Los Angeles Opera Company: $39.7M Revenue, $49.7M Expenses

 - 2023

 At $39.7M in 2023 revenue, Los Angeles Opera Company sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Operating reserves at Los Angeles Opera Company are adequate: the balance sheet covers a reasonable share of annual expenses, though not a deep multi-year cushion.

 Five-year revenue trend is mildly negative: a modest decline that could reflect grant-cycle timing, donor turnover, or program wind-down.
 Worth checking against the program-spending pattern to see whether the decline is structural.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation runs notably high relative to organizational size: $3.6M against $39.7M in revenue.
+This is one of the factors driving the efficiency grade down on the rubric.
 Los Angeles Opera Company sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 How Los Angeles Opera Company Compares

-Los Angeles Opera Company directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 69/100 is 0 points above the Arts, Culture & Humanities category average.
-The organization holds 24.2 months of operating reserves, indicating strong financial stability.
+Los Angeles Opera Company earns a NonprofitTruth efficiency grade of D (47/100).
+That is 9 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 9.13% of total revenue.
+The organization holds 24.2 months of operating reserves, indicating strong financial cushion.

 Revenue History